 - have received and accepted prior approval by the Residence Life & Housing staff and are currently living off-campus.

 Students who meet any of the above criteria may choose to live in the residence halls.
 However, the agreement is binding for the full academic year.
 Request for Change in Residency Status forms are due June 15th each year for the entire academic year.
 If after residing on campus at any time you are interested in living off campus, you must submit an appeal to the off-campus appeals committee to explain the reasons for the change in status.
 Only extreme circumstances will be reviewed.

 Students who enroll for or drop to part-time status during a term are permitted to live on campus.
 However, priority is given to those students who are enrolled full-time.
 In the event housing capacity is insufficient to accommodate all those requesting rooms, part-time students will be required to find alternate accommodations.

 Housing is provided only for currently enrolled students.
 The College does not provide housing for non-student family members.
-The College reserves the right to deny campus housing to students for just cause, as determined by the Residence Life and Housing staff.
+The College reserves the right to deny campus housing to students for just cause, as determined by the Residence Life & Housing staff.